Galaxini/news-aggregator-backend/README.md

 ### Installation

-Follow these steps to get the Laravel backend up and running:
+Follow these steps to get both the Laravel backend and React frontend up and running:

 1. **Clone the repository to your local machine:**